navaris/appshell/packages/manifest-webpack-plugin/README.md

 **What is appshell.config.yaml?**

-> A configuration file consumed by the plugin to provide additional information to the Appshell host about remote entrypoints, routing, display names, etc.
+> A configuration file consumed by the plugin to provide additional information and context to the Appshell host about remote entrypoints, routing, display names, etc.

 Sample appshell.config.yaml